Boot care Guide

 • Clean your boots thoroughly if storing them for a long period, and store them away from direct sunlight in a cool, dry place.

-• Use aggressive products, like detergents, to clean your boots
+• How to maintain your boots

 • Use a boot jack when removing your boots, to avoid damaging the heel.